Bronx Social Security Disability Lawyer

 - Work incentives – SSD includes work incentive programs that allow individuals to attempt to return to work without immediately losing their benefits.
 These programs provide a safety net for individuals who want to try working again but are uncertain about their ability to maintain employment.

 To receive SSD benefits, start by applying.
 Many applications get denied due to insufficient evidence, problems with eligibility or other issues.
 If you act quickly after a denial, you can request reconsideration and pursue an appeal.

 Our Social Security Disability lawyers can help you with your initial application or help you fight to overturn claim denials and get the full benefits you deserve.

 Supplemental Security Income (SSI) is a federally funded supplemental income for people with disabilities who have very little to no income.
 If you do not qualify for SSD, you may qualify for SSI to provide you with income to cover the necessities of shelter, food and clothing.

 What Is The Difference Between SSD And SSI?

 Social Security Disability Insurance (SSD) and Supplemental Security Income (SSI) are separate government programs that provide benefits for different situations.
 Each program has its own distinct eligibility requirements and standards for qualification.

 These standards determine which program you qualify for when you have become disabled and are unable to work.
 Understanding the differences between the two programs helps you understand your rights.

 Get A Compassionate Legal Team In Your Corner

-We at the Law Offices of Daniel Berger have compassion for those with disabilities, whether physical or mental.
-No one chooses to be disabled.
+Our firm has compassion for those with physical or mental disabilities.
 We know how difficult it is to live with a disability, and we are on your side.
 We will apply our in-depth knowledge of Social Security law to get you the proper benefits that allow you to have the highest quality of life possible.
 We will treat you with the dignity and respect you deserve.